About

 Though he has lived in many corners of the country, Nalin was born and raised in the American West — a region whose history and character continue to strongly influence his writing.
 The mountains, rains, coasts, and deserts of the West have been the backdrop for a rich interplay of conquest, struggle, identity, and hope.
 These themes often emerge entangled in Nalin’s fiction.

-Nalin is a founding member of the Word Still Writers Circle.
+Nalin is a founding member of the Word Still Writers Circle and the Quantum Quills writers group.

 Professional Career

 Nalin started his technical career as an aerospace engineer.
-He holds a B.S.E. and M.S. in Aerospace Engineering and worked in the middle of the Mojave Desert on supersonic air-breathing propulsion, environmentally responsible aviation technologies, and advanced access-to-space systems for the first part of his career .
+He holds a B.S.E. and M.S. in Aerospace Engineering and, for the first part of his career, worked in the Mojave Desert on supersonic air-breathing propulsion, environmentally responsible aviation technologies, and advanced access-to-space systems.

-After changing careers to education, Nalin completed an M.Ed. through the Boston Teacher Residency, focusing his studies on the connections between scientific literacy and social justice, particularly in the context of urban schools and communities.
+To follow a personal quest in education, Nalin left his engineering career and completed an M.Ed. through the Boston Teacher Residency, focusing his studies on the connections between scientific literacy and social justice, particularly in the context of urban schools and communities.
 He taught science and engineering full-time in an urban public high school in Boston, eventually building new programs and modernizing the curriculum as the Science Department Chair.

 In 2017, Nalin returned to research engineering, performing space launch vehicle aerodynamics analysis at a federal government research center near Norfolk, Virginia.
-He later moved into technical management, currently serving as the deputy project manager for an Earth-observing, climate science satellite mission that will launch in late 2023.
+He later moved into technical management, currently serving as the deputy project manager for a space-based, Earth-observing, climate science mission that is presently under development.

 Contact

-You can find Nalin the web at www.naratnayake.com, on Instagram as @naratnayake, on Mastodon as @naratnayake@indieauthors.social, in person at various science fiction and fantasy conventions, or by sending a message to [naratnayake at pm dot me].
+You can find Nalin the web at www.naratnayake.com, on Instagram as @naratnayake, in person at various science fiction and fantasy conventions, or by sending a message to [naratnayake at pm dot me].
+You can also sign up for his author newsletter for regular personal and writing updates (roughly every six weeks).